vline/shell-example/README.md

 ## Running

-WebRTC javascript APIs do not work when a site is served from a `file://` url, so even when developing locally, you _must_ serve your html from web server.
+WebRTC javascript APIs do not work when a site is served from a `file://` url, so even when developing locally, you _must_ serve your html from a web server.
 Here's how:

 ### Mac